 A dense, abstract background composed of numerous blue and grey hand-drawn lines on a white surface.
 The lines are organic, flowing, and interconnected, creating a complex web-like structure.
 Some lines are thick and prominent, while others are thin and delicate.
-The overall effect is one of movement and interconnectedness.
+The overall effect is one of movement, depth, and a sense of interconnectedness.